TuGraph-family/chat2graph/doc/en/user-manual.md

 # User Manual

 Welcome to Chat2Graph!
-This application allows you to interact with graph experts through a chat interface to perform various graph-related tasks, including design, data extraction, and querying.
-This manual will guide you through the features and usage of the Chat2Graph application.
+This application allows you to interact with graph experts through a chat interface to perform various graph-related tasks, including design, extraction, query, analysis and Q&A. This manual will guide you through the features and usage of the Chat2Graph.

 ![alt text](./img/chat-layout-1.png)